 According to the CARES Act, PUA benefits can be accessed for workers who cannot work because they:

 A: 1199 and other unions fought for workers who are not normally covered by unemployment compensation to get benefits.
-The CARES Act provides emergency unemployment benefits from your state for up to 39 weeks.
+The $900 million stimulus package that passed at the end of December extends two programs, The Pandemic Unemployment Assistance (PUA) and the Pandemic Emergency Unemployment Compensation (PEUC).
+The PUA program provides benefits for self-employed workers, freelancers, and other gig workers who typically aren’t eligible for state unemployment benefits, and the PEUC allows states to provide up to 13 weeks of federally funded unemployment benefits to those who have already used all available state benefits.
 Your family and friends can apply in the same place as other state unemployment benefits (see above).

 A: If your ability to pay your mortgage is impacted, and your loan is owned by Fannie Mae or Freddie Mac, you may be eligible to delay making your monthly mortgage payments for a temporary period.
 Contact your mortgage servicer (the company where you send your monthly payments) as soon as possible to let them know about your current circumstances.
 The telephone number and mailing address of your mortgage servicer should be listed on your monthly mortgage statement.